blackfist/vcdb-api/README.md

 # vcdb-api
 an API to return JSON data from the VCDB.
+This API will make it easier to query live data for use in visualizations.

+# Setup
+You'll need a mongo server that you can access.
+Once the server is setup, put all of the VCDB incidents into a collection on the server.
+The VCDB repo has a utility called into-mongo.py which can automate this for you.

+Next edit the file sample-database.cfg and rename the file to database.cfg.
+This is the configuration that the api will read to set up the application.

+Finally, invoke the server by typing

+    python server.py

 # Methods
 ## Returning a single incident